MatthiasNickles/diff-SAT/README.md

 - Matthias Nickles: Distribution-Aware Sampling of Answer Sets.
 Proceedings of the 12th International Conference on Scalable Uncertainty Management (SUM'18).
 LNAI, Springer 2018 (to appear).

+**Use**

 In the input, cost functions are defined in lines starting with "cost ".
 Cost functions need to be differentiable with respect to their respective parameter atom terms (see below).

 In addition to the cost functions, DelSAT input requires a list of _parameter atoms_ (parameter variables); these are the random variables which can occur in cost functions.
-They need to be listed in a single line starting with "pats " (before the cost function declarations).
+They need to be listed in a single line starting with "pats " (preceding the cost function declarations).
 In SAT-mode only, parameter atoms within cost function expressions need to be prefixed by character 'v'.

 The DelSAT input can state any number of arbitrary such cost functions and can specify arbitrary